This one was inspired by a recent conversation in my group meeting.

 Does the language need considerable attention?
 Is the discussion of the techniques/methods unclear?
 Are the conclusions unclear?
 Can you write down what specifically is unclear?

-If the answer is that you just hate all of the paper, that it’s boring or just awfully written, or that there are comprehensive, pervasive changes in every aspect, then please reject outright and try to explain ghat the paper is far from publishable form and that you cannot imagine it becoming publishable within the span of 1-2 revisions, that it would essentially have to become a completely different paper instead because of simultaneous issues with presentation, conclusions, figures, etc. It is much better to reject outright than to 1) torture yourself to try to list all the things that are wrong, 2) make the authors spend a lot of time entering those edits, only to 3) find out that even after all these edits you still think the paper is awful.
+If the answer is that you just hate all of the paper, that it’s boring or just awfully written, or that the necessary chances are comprehensive, pervasive in every aspect, then please reject outright.
+Try to to explain that the paper is far from publishable and that you cannot imagine it becoming publishable within the span of 1-2 revisions; that it would essentially have to become a completely different paper instead because of simultaneous issues with presentation, conclusions, figures, etc. It is much better to reject outright than to 1) torture yourself to try to list all the things that are wrong, 2) make the authors spend a lot of time entering those edits, only to 3) find out that even after all these edits you still think the paper is awful.
 Rejecting a paper because of pervasive issues is a kindness.
-For instance, imagine if you were to submit a first draft of paper written by a second-year graduate student.
+For instance, imagine if you were to submit a first draft of a paper written by a second-year graduate student.
 These drafts usually require extensive edits and the advisor has to make several (many?) layers of corrections in order for it to become suitable to unleash upon the world.
 Similarly, there is no point in wasting the time of multiple referees “editing by peer review” something that’s as far from publishable as an early draft of a newbie student.

 How do you write a useful referee report?

 Start with a 2–3-sentence-long paragraph (Hyphen happy!
 Technically, the first one is a dash.) in which you state, in your own words, what the paper is about, how the authors do what they do, and what the main findings are.
 This helps show the authors and the editor that you have understood the paper.